isadon/RMessage/README.md

 It is very easy to add new notification types with a different design.

 1. Add the new type to the messageType enum.
-2. Create a new configuration file and add it to RMessage by calling [RMessageView addNotificationDesignFromFile:]
+2. Create a new configuration file and add it to RMessage by calling [RMessage addDesignsFromFileWithName:inBundle:]
 3. Present the notification with your custom design by calling any of the class methods on RMessageView with the type as RMessageTypeCustom and the CustomTypeString equal to the key corresponding to your theme in the configuration file.

 **Take a look at the Example project to see how to use this library.** Make sure to open the workspace, not the project file, since the Example project uses cocoapods.